 BC, DE, HL and other flags corrupt.
+All other registers preserved.

 This routine should be called to close a file after reading from it using either CAS IN CHAR or CAS IN DIRECT.

 The user may reclaim the buffer passed to CAS IN OPEN after calling this routine.